bshea822/Doggy_dudes/README.md

       * There is an option to click on any of the three links if I'm not already authenticated
       * If I click on "About Us", I should see a description of the company
       * If I click on "Services", I should see a list of services and a map depicting the geographical serviceable area
-      * If I click on "Forms", I should have the options to fill out a "New Client" form or "Free Trial" form

     As an unauthenticated user
     I want to see a home page, with pictures from the company's Instagram